 As a member of the International Brotherhood of Electrical Workers, Local 2222, Paul saw the value in standing up for himself and his co-workers.
 His natural leadership and advocacy skills led to his appointment as a steward in his work group.
 Later, he was elevated to a Chief Steward.
 He ultimately became Legislative Director of Local 2222.
 In that role, Paul advocated on Beacon Hill for legislation that saved local jobs, increased safety in the workplace and protected consumer rights.

 Paul spent ten years learning how Beacon Hill worked, testifying on behalf of working people in front of numerous legislative committees.
 He saw that - too often - regular working people didn’t have a strong voice in their state government.

 In 2007, Paul was elected to the Foxborough Board of Selectmen, becoming one of the youngest selectmen in the town’s history.
 He served as Chairman of the Board in 2009.
 During his time on the board, Paul worked on issues of public safety and economic development.
-Deeply influenced by his own experience years before, Paul joined with his neighbors in Walpole and led the effort in Foxborough against a proposed power plant in the nearby community.
+Deeply influenced by his own experience years before, Paul joined with his neighbors in a bordering community and led the effort in Foxborough against a proposed power plant in the nearby community.